Jencheng1/jen-response-streaming/README.md

 **Create the library script**

-First we will create the supporting library to connect the Streamlit front end to the Bedrock back end.
+First, we will create the supporting library to connect the Streamlit front end to the Bedrock back end.

 Navigate to the workshop/labs/streaming folder, and open the file streaming_lib.py